Closed-Loop Supervised Fine-Tuning of Tokenized Traffic Models: Method

 Instead of sampling top-K trajectories from the policy, current SoTA methods such as Trajeglish \citep{philion2024trajeglish} and SMART \citep{wu2025smart} use forms of \textbf{trajectory noising} to address the issue of covariate shift.
 All trajectory noising approaches rely on the injection of small perturbations into the tokenization of the GT trajectory, but implementations can vary from each other in details.
 For example, in Trajeglish, the likelihood of each noised token is a function of the resulting distance to the ground-truth trajectory, i.e. $q_t^i(c) \sim \exp(-d(f(s^i_t, x_c), \hat{s}^i_{t+1})/\tau)$, while for SMART, tokens are sampled uniformly from those $K$ tokens with the highest likelihood $q_t^i(c)$.
-Additionally, Trajeglish, similar to our methods, builds the target recovery action by finding the token that would bring the agent back to the GT trajectory (c.f.
-Fig.~\ref{fig:trajeglish_rollout}), while SMART uses the next, also noised, token as target - effectively treating the noise injection as data-augmentation on the training trajectories (c.f.
-Fig.~\ref{fig:smart_rollout}).
+Additionally, Trajeglish, similar to our methods, uses the DAD~\cite{venkatraman2015improving} recovery target that finds the token that would bring the agent back to the GT trajectory (c.f. \cref{fig:trajeglish_rollout}), while SMART uses the next, also noised, token as target - effectively treating the noise injection as data augmentation on the training trajectories (c.f. \cref{fig:smart_rollout}).

-However, the noisy tokenization of Trajeglish does not yield a significant improvement (see Fig. 9 in \citep{philion2024trajeglish}).
-Similarly, while the trajectory perturbation of SMART enhances the performance of a zero-shot policy trained on NuPlan~\cite{nuplan} and evaluated on WOSAC, it does not improve performance on WOSAC itself (see Table 4 in \citep{wu2025smart}).
-We believe this is due to the fact the state distributions generated by their sampling strategies are sub-optimal as they completely ignore what state distribution would be induced by the learned policy, hence likely oversampling irrelevant states and under-sampling states the learned policy will encounter more frequently.
+However, Trajeglish's noisy tokenization does not yield a significant improvement (see Fig. 9 in~\cite{philion2024trajeglish}).
+Similarly, while SMART's trajectory perturbation enhances the performance of a zero-shot policy trained on NuPlan~\cite{nuplan} and evaluated on WOSAC, it does not improve performance on WOSAC itself (see Tab.
+4 in~\cite{wu2025smart}).
+We believe this is because the state distributions generated by their sampling strategies are sub-optimal as they completely ignore what state distribution would be induced by the learned policy, hence likely oversampling irrelevant states and under-sampling states the learned policy would actually encounter.
 By incorporating the learned policy into the sampling strategy, CAT-K generates a state distribution more like the policy's, and is hence better able to reduce the covariate shift between training and inference.
-While sampling from the policy does incur higher costs for data generation, these can be effectively mitigated by pursuing a two-phase training strategy with pure BC pre-training and subsequent closed-loop fine-tuning.
+Although sampling from the policy incurs higher data generation costs, these can be effectively mitigated through the two-phase training strategy with BC pre-training and closed-loop fine-tuning.